Deepakpariharr/Real-Time-Data-Processing-with-SQL-and-Python/README.md

-# Realtime Integration with Python & SQL
+# Realtime Integration with Python and SQL

 ## Overview